stephengeller/user_manual_for_me/README.md

 When confident enough with a domain, I love sharing knowledge.
 I enjoy hosting learning sessions and have a few techniques to make learning more interactive and fun for the participants.

-I have also discovered that I respond well to being placed in leadership roles and have enjoyed being a technical lead in the past, as it leans into my communication and organization skills.
+I have also discovered that I respond well to being placed in leadership roles and have enjoyed being a technical lead in the past, as it leans into my communication and organisation skills.

 ## 😰 How I respond to stress